ZoeMildon/3D-faults/README.md

 # faults_3D
-Code to calculate and plot faults and project faults to depth for immediate use in Coulomb 3.4.
+Code to generate 3D strike- and dip-variable faults from surface traces for use in Coulomb 3.4.

-Version 1.1 - Written by Zoe Mildon, 2016

-Updated in 2018

 Code is free to use for research purposes, please cite the following paper:
 Mildon, Z. K., S. Toda, J. P. Faure Walker, and G. P. Roberts (2016), Evaluating models of Coulomb stress transfer- is variable fault geometry important?, Geophys.
 Res.
-Lett., 43, doi:10.1002/2016GL071128.
+Lett., 43, doi:10.1002/2016GL071128

-UPDATED VERSION:
-Version 1.9 -  06/2021

-# INPUTS:
+MATLAB mapping toolbox is required.

+## Inputs:
 Three input formats are supported:
 1) A shapefile (in UTM coordinates) that contains all faults.
 It may contain more faults than to be modelled, faults can be selected within the workflow.
 2) kml-files of all faults (stored in the 'Fault_traces' folder) AND a table (txt, csv, xlsx,...) that contains the properties of the faults